andrewring/github-distributed-owners/README.md

 ### Limitations

+To mitigate some of the complexity of `include`d OWNERS, there are some language features that are not available.
+If you believe you hae a use case for one of these features, please raise an issue and provide context on your use case.

 #### Including OWNERS Within A File Pattern

 While `include`d OWNERS files may have file pattern rules themselves, which get applied to the including OWNERS, you may not `include` an OWNERS from within a file pattern rule.